Safe roads and roadsides

 Where we are

-The first Action Plan targeted high-risk rural roads and intersections.
 The High Risk Rural Roads Guide, Safer Journeys for Motorcycling Guide, and the High Risk Intersection Guide all strengthen our approach to targeting high-risk roads and roadsides.
 They provide robust tools to guide investment and improvements.

 Identify and improve high-risk intersections